 Finally, attendees will be able to see some of the exquisite props that graced the silver screen, including Voldemort’s wand – a truly sinister weapon that appears to be fashioned from bone.
 According to curators, actor Ralph Fiennes requested that the wand look like “an evil finger pointing off into the distance” and it’s testament to the skills of designers that the finished result doesn’t disappoint.

-The exhibition kicks off on July 26th and runs until September 2nd, so would-be attendees have plenty of time to plan a visit and book hotel accommodation in London.
+The exhibition kicks off on July 26th and runs until September 2nd, so would-be attendees have plenty of time to plan a visit and book London 5 star hotels.

 Getting to the Warner Bros Studio Tour from the city centre should prove fairly straightforward.
 Regular rail services run to Watford Junction, where frequent buses travel to and from the venue.